Lamer87/Space_Engineers_DLC_unlocker/README.md

 - ⚙️ ***How the Tool works, newbies proof:***

-  - Installer `Tool + press C`:
+  - Installer:
     The installer is used both to install CreamAPI and to check if everything is ok after a game patch.
     What does it do exactly? if CreamAPI is not yet present so in the case of a new installation or
     after an update that replaces the "steam_api64.dll" file,
     it creates a backup of the new original file and installs/restores CreamAPI functionality.
     So, if the game gets updated, you don't even have to download a new version of the unlocker,
-    just run the Tool+C to check and restore CreamAPI.
+    just run the Tool to check and restore CreamAPI.
-    If it detects that CreamAPI is present and ready, it does nothing.
     If you have an old CreamAPI version, it prompts you to update it by pressing "U".
     The only time you need to update the unlocker is when a new DLC comes out.